ordina-jworks/ordina-jworks.github.io/_posts/2016-03-12-Digitally-signing-your-JSON-documents.md

 After that it will base64url encode that header and will append this with a ‘.’ and the encoded payload.
 This whole blob of data will then be signed using the private key of the previously generated key pair.
 Last, but not least, is the `compact` method.
-This will just output the base64url encoded header and payload with the generated signature, and all 3 parts are seperated wit ha dot.
+This will just output the base64url encoded header and payload with the generated signature, and all parts are separated with a dot.
 An outcome would be something like:

 {% highlight text %}